Get

 How to Administer CBD to Cats

-Cats can consume CBD in a variety of ways, depending on their needs.
-In addition to tinctures and capsules, CBD oil is available in treats.
-Depending on the product, it may take minutes, days¹, or even weeks to produce results.
+CBD products for cats can be found to be administered to cats in a variety of ways.
+In addition to liquid form and capsules, CBD oil is available in treats.
 Cats can be given CBD oil as a snack, or it can be added to their food.
 Usually, it is administered once or twice a day.
 There are some cats who don’t like the taste of CBD oils, which can make them reluctant to consume them.
 If your cat is picky, you may have more success with CBD treats.

-You should start slowly and work your way up to the full dosage recommended on the package, which is usually based on the pet’s weight.
+You should start slowly and work your way up to the full dosage recommended on the package and approved by your veterinarian.
+You should always give it based on the pet’s weight.

 cbd oil and cat on background